joelberkeley/spidr/tutorials/HowSpidrWorks.md

 spidr represents each graph as a topologically-sorted stack of `Expr` values, each of which corresponds (almost) one-to-one with a StableHLO operation.
 The primary runtime work of spidr is two-fold: build the stack, then interpret it with FFI calls to the StableHLO API.
 We'll take you through each of these steps in turn.

+!!!! what about executing the stablehlo, which is runtime work?

 > *__DETAIL__* spidr currently builds XLA rather than StableHLO programs, then converts these into HLO.
 In future, we will build StableHLO directly.
 The XLA and StableHLO APIs are almost identical.

 ## The Idris tensor graph